MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/authentication-and-security/user-authentication/android/index.md

 - **PreemptiveLoginAndroid**: An application that always starts with a login screen, using the preemptive `login` API.
 - **RememberMeAndroid**: An application with a *Remember Me* checkbox.
 The user can bypass the login screen the next time the application is opened.

-Both samples use the same `UserLoginCSecurityCheck` from the **SecurityCheckAdapters** adapter Maven project.
+Both samples use the same `UserLoginSecurityCheck` from the **SecurityCheckAdapters** adapter Maven project.

 [Click to download](https://github.com/MobileFirst-Platform-Developer-Center/SecurityCheckAdapters/tree/release80) the SecurityAdapters Maven project.
 [Click to download](https://github.com/MobileFirst-Platform-Developer-Center/RememberMeAndroid/tree/release80) the Remember Me project.